tanfwong/rfsoc_notes/_sources/ch2/hls_tasks.md

   \end{equation*}
   to implement the for-loop in the function `ex2`.
-The FSM controls the timing of RAM address and control signal generation to read from and write to the block RAM as well as the timing of reading from the input ports and internal registers and writing to the internal registers.
+The FSM controls the timing of RAM address and control signal generation to read from and write to the RAM as well as the timing of reading from the input ports and internal registers and writing to the internal registers.
 For example, the address to `in[0]` is generated in the clock cycle when the FSM first enters the state $C_1$ so that